vik27-03/CyberCloak/README.md

 To modify the firewall rules or add new features:

 1. Edit

-iptables.sh

- for firewall logic
+iptables.sh for firewall logic.

-2. Update
+3. Update

-server.js

- for API endpoints
+server.js for API endpoints.

 3. Modify

-firewall.js

- for frontend functionality
+firewall.js for frontend functionality

 ## License